davestearns/tutorials/src/index.md

 > [!CAUTION]
 > **The world doesn't need another "Hello, World!" tutorial.**

 You know the ones I mean: those articles that promise to teach you in ten minutes how to build a web server in whatever the trendy programming language is this week.
-You copy and paste some code (typically all in just one file) and, viola!
+You copy and paste some code (typically all in just one file) and, voilà!
 You have a web server running on your laptop that replies to every request with a simple greeting.

 These tutorials can get you started, but they also leave you with a false sense of accomplishment.
 You've learned practically nothing about building a real system.
 You're left at the edge of a cliff, wondering how to: